nanotech-empa/blender-atomic-loader/README.md

 import sys
 import os

-# Option 1: path to the python executable.
+# Option 1 (Linux): path to the python executable.
 # !!
 This will only work downloading Blender directly from the official website !!
 # python_exe = sys.executable